BondarAnatolii/QA-Portfolio/README.md

 <b>Looking for a job as a QA Tester</b>

 I'm learning how to test websites and apps on Android.
-Completed training and practical application of acquired skills in the Utest system.
+Completed training and practical application of acquired skills in the Utest Academy.

 Open to new experiences and professional challenges.
 I am looking for stationary, hybrid, or remote work that will enable me to develop and expand my current qualifications and interests, gain experience, and learn new skills.